 Ingredients

-- 2 medium carrot (about 1 cup)
+- 2 medium carrots (about 1 cup)

 - 15-20 almonds (soaked for 15 minutes and skin removed)

-- 8 pitted dates Or ¼ cup sugar
+- 8 pitted dates (or ¼ cup sugar)

-- 2 cups whole milk or almond milk
+- 2 cups whole milk (or almond milk)

 - ½ cup water

-- 1-2 tablespoons ghee (clarified butter) or vegan butter
+- 1-2 tablespoons ghee (clarified butter)

 - ¼ teaspoon cardamom powder